bella-xia/CIS/assign01/README.txt

     ./cis index
 where index is a to k.
 When index is between a-g, the algorithm reads debug data; when index is between h-k, the algorithm reads unknown data.

+To run the excutable on other source files, type the following line in terminal:
+    ./cis other
+the program will then prompt you to enter the source file names.

 File description: